arduino/docs-content/content/arduino-cloud/00.getting-started/01.web-editor/web-editor.md

 Success.
 Saved on your online Sketchbook and done uploading Blink.
 ```

 If we look at the board we uploaded the code to, we should see the onboard LED blink with an interval of 1 second.
-This means that you have successfully used the Web Editor to upload a code to your board!
+This means that you have successfully used the Web Editor to upload a code to your board.

-#### More tutorials

-You can find more tutorials in the [Arduino Cloud documentation page](/arduino-cloud).